pdxlibrary/Primo-Bookplates/README.md

 js/bookplates.js, css/bookplates.css and css/image/* can be uploaded via the File Uploader in the Primo Admin or they can be uploaded to an external publicly viewable web server location.

-### Update your Primo template to include the external files
+### Update your Primo Template to Include the External Files

 In your Primo header or footer, add the following lines to include the remote CSS/JS files.
 You will need to change the values of //library.university.edu/css/bookplates.css and //library.university.edu/js/bookplates.js to the actual locations where those files are hosted.